If you are blogging to promote yourself or your company, then there are two trends you need to be very concerned about…

 In essence, when you write a post, this plugin will scan your archives, find articles that are relevant to that particular post and then display them at the end of your posts.

-- Customized recommendations – The algorithm will look at post titles, tags, categories, content and keywords to determine which posts they should show at the end of your posts.
+- Customized recommendations – The algorithm will look at post titles, tags, categories, content and keywords to determine which other posts should show up at the end of your posts.

-- Customize template – You can also control how your post looks.
+- Customize template – You can also control the look of your post.